-Donald Trump Reportedly Had ‘Lung Infiltrates’ & Extremely Concerning Blood Oxygen Level With COVID
+Donald Trump Reportedly Had 'Lung Infiltrates' & Extremely Concerning Blood Oxygen Level With COVID-19

-A Thursday report from The New York Times claims that Donald Trump’s condition while hospitalized with coronavirus at Walter Reed National Military Medical Center was much direr than previously believed.
+A Thursday report from The New York Times claims that Donald Trump's condition while hospitalized with the coronavirus at Walter Reed National Military Medical Center was much direr than previously believed.

-The publication cited four people familiar with Trump’s condition, including two of which suggested there were concerns among medical officials that he would require a ventilator.
-Despite these concerns, initial reporting suggested that Trump’s state was not believed to be an emergency.
+The publication cited four people familiar with Trump's condition, two of which suggested there were concerns among medical officials that he would require a ventilator.
+Despite these concerns, initial reporting suggested that Trump's state was not believed to be an emergency.

 "The people familiar with Mr. Trump's health said he was found to have lung infiltrates, which occur when the lungs are inflamed and contain substances such as fluid or bacteria," the report read.